Flajt/flutter_donation_buttons/README.md

               print("On Donation!");
               }),
             PayPalButton(paypalButtonId: "T6NT2YYTVX6VS"),
-            PatreonButton(patreonName: "buttonshy") // Just someone I stumbled accross on Patreon as an example, not affiliaited with him
+            PatreonButton(patreonName: "buttonshy"),
-          ],
+             // Just someone I stumbled accross on Patreon as an example, not affiliaited with him ],
         ),
       ),